 Looking back 200 years in Frederick’s history, you’d be hard-pressed to find “fancy” items in 1816.
 Frederick folks back then were just happy to still have their own country of United States, recently having had to fend off the pesky British again in the War of 1812.
 The “national pike” ran through town, and was the first federally funded road project, bringing travelers, settlers, farm output and western exploited natural resources through town like never before.
 Outside of that, everyone just worked hard for subsistence, mostly growing their own food and making clothes and whatever else they needed.
 You saved up money to buy necessities—like nails, shoes and coal.
 Slowly but surely, specialty shops began opening as goods could be more easily transported from the larger cities.

 I’m guessing that holidays like Christmas were “less than fancy” for young Harry F. Shipley and his siblings, especially when compared to others in the community.
 Perhaps this precipitated a curious wonderment in his mind, or at the very least gave him the inspiration to change the course for his own children one day and future generations.
 Harry bettered his lot, and that of his family, by going to work—at the age of 11.
+Shipley's grandson Matt shared with me the story that H.F (as he is affectionately known to the family) first worked at a grocery store in town.
+When he was seeking employment to meet the basic needs of his family, a woman named Sarah C. railing at the establishment took pity on the youngster and hired him.

-Harry gained employment from Mr. David H. Smith, a well-known merchant who operated one of the most colorful and interesting businesses in town, surely making him the envy of his peers.
-This was Smith’s Temple of Fancy, located on the northeast corner of East Church and North Market streets in a building known to locals as Coppersmith's Hall.This veritable “tasting room” for the visual senses brought in plenty of profit (or should I say Proffitt).
+Harry soon gained employment from Mr. David H. Smith, a well-known merchant who operated one of the most colorful and interesting businesses in town, surely making him the envy of his peers.
+This was Smith’s Temple of Fancy, located on the northeast corner of E. Church and N. Market streets in a building known to locals as Coppersmith's Hall.This veritable “tasting room” for the visual senses brought in plenty of profit (or should I say Proffitt).
 It was originally begun by Smith’s father, printer and compositor David F. Smith.

 David F. Smith was born and raised in Frederick but left town for love and employment, marrying a Baltimore girl (Susan Ford) and working in that city.
 He was employed by the Baltimore Sun and other newspapers before going into business for himself.
 The elder Smith operated a stationary and book shop on Gay Street in Baltimore before returning to his hometown and opening his Temple of Fancy in 1848.

 I’m assuming Mr. Smith's store was modeled after the London enterprise of the Fuller brothers.
 The younger David H. Smith would take hold of the operation in 1880 and add greatly to a business that specialized in selling items such as commercial art prints, cards and stationary.
 He was an excellent marketer and the store's reputation seemed to be very well-known.
-An article from the Frederick Daily News, dated December 16, 1886, sung the praise of the establishment under the heading "Christmas at Smith’s":
+An article from the Frederick Daily News, dated December 16, 1886, sung the praise of the establishment under the heading "Christmas at Smith’s:"

 The Temple of Fancy has become one of the established institutions of Frederick, and especially at Christmastime, it is the center of attraction.
 The article went on to say “The Temple is certainly the headquarters for Santa Claus, if that great old genius has any idea of what good headquarters are.”